pg-spot-ops/pg-spot-operator/docs/README_features.md

 * No automatic EBS volume growth (can do manually still)
 * DNS integration - all communication happening over IP for now
 * No full railguards regarding user input - undefined behaviour for example if user changes region or zone after 1st init

+## General recommendations

+* Cheaper instance types are usually in more danger of being overbooked / used and have a higher eviction rate - for that reason burstable instances are not recommended at all for real work.
+* If possible do not specify an Availability Zone, as there are huge differences in pricing and eviction rates within a region.